erichu57023/ehc_builder/README.md

 # ehc_builder

 This codebase is designed to run eye-hand coordination (EHC) experiments using the Psychtoolbox library in Matlab.
 It provides a common interface for users to implement their own trials, eye trackers and manipulators, and includes a few basic trial types as examples.

 ## How it works

-EHC experiments primarily consist of a series of `Trials`, which present distinct on-screen stimuli while evaluating the activity of both an eye and a hand analogue with an `EyeTracker` and a `Manipulator`, respectively.
+EHC experiments primarily consist of a series of `Trials`, which present distinct on-screen stimuli while evaluating the activity of both an eye and a limb with an `EyeTracker` and a `Manipulator`, respectively.
 Data is passed between these classes through a central `ExperimentManager`, which integrates incoming data to handle trial progression, while calling upon a `DisplayManager` to draw trial elements and feedback to the on-screen display.
 Experiments play out as follows:

 * Pre-trial:
-  1. `establish()` connections to all hardware interfaces, and perform `calibrate()` routines as necessary.
+  1. `establish()` connections to all `EyeTracker` and `Manipulator` instances, and perform `calibrate()` routines as necessary.
   2. Before each round of a trial, call `Trial.generate()`, which generates a list of on-screen elements while defining the conditions necessary for success/failure.
-  3. Display a set of elements defined in `Trial.intro`, while checking that the `Manipulator` is in a designated start position (usually a target in the center of the screen).
+  3. Display a set of elements defined in `Trial.intro`, while checking that the *primary* `Manipulator` (the first one specified) is in a designated start position (usually a target in the center of the screen).
 Instruct the player that they should fix their vision upon this target, and display other text instructions if necessary.
-  4. After the `Manipulator` has been held on the center target for a short time, zero the incoming eye-tracker data to the center of the screen, a process known as *drift correction*.
+  4. After the *primary* `Manipulator` has been held on the center target for a short time, zero the incoming eye-tracker data to the center of the screen, a process known as *drift correction*.
 The trial is now ready to begin.
 * Trial:
-  1. `poll()` data from both the `EyeTracker` and the `Manipulator`, if it is `available()`.
+  1. `poll()` data from both the `EyeTracker` and the `Manipulators`, if it is `available()`.
   2. Apply the calibration functions of both devices to the incoming raw data, to convert it from the sensor domain to the screen domain.
   3. Pass this data to `Trial.check()`, which checks whether the incoming data passes some series of conditions to count as a *success/timeout/failure*.
   4. If the display is ready to update, draw the list of on-screen elements specified by `Trial.elements`.
 Optionally draw the sensor-domain data to provide the user with gaze/manipulator feedback.